faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

     > As Joseph was translating the text of the Book of Mormon, he would find himself translating something that he recognized as being roughly similar to texts from the Bible. ...
 Instead of translating Nephi's quotations of Isaiah, Joseph deferred to the KJV translation of those chapters.
 This may have been done to save time and to respect the quality of the KJV Bible. ...
 The version of Isaiah 48-52 that we have now in the Book of Mormon **is not taken from Nephi's plates**, but rather **copied from the KJV Bible** for reasons suggested above.

-1. Specific translation errors (or at least idiosyncrasies) {{ link(text="preserved in the 1769 King James Bible", path="/scholar-survey-kjv-translation-errors-in-bom-isaiah/") }} suggest that the Book of Mormon's author was consulting the 1769 King James Bible and not an ancient source (which likely would have conveyed the concepts differently).
+1. Specific translation errors (or at least idiosyncrasies) [preserved in the 1769 King James Bible](/scholar-survey-kjv-translation-errors-in-bom-isaiah/) suggest that the Book of Mormon's author was consulting the 1769 King James Bible and not an ancient source (which likely would have conveyed the concepts differently).

-1. The inclusion of a chunk of Mark 16 that follows after the 1769 King James bible that had a dubious, later origin in the New Testament tradition. ({{ link(text="short-analysis", path="/moroni-quotes-sections-of-mark-dubious-origin/") }})
+1. The inclusion of a chunk of Mark 16 that follows after the 1769 King James bible that had a dubious, later origin in the New Testament tradition. ([short-analysis](/moroni-quotes-sections-of-mark-dubious-origin/))

 > <span style="color:red; margin-left:-30px;">[Arg3:1b] One such theory alleged that Joseph Smith copied from the Solomon Spaulding manuscript—an unpublished manuscript written about 1812 by a man named Solomon Spaulding, who had once been a Protestant minister.
 It is a fictional account of ancient Romans who were sailing for England but were blown off course and landed in North America.
 When the critics were asked to produce the manuscript for comparison with the Book of Mormon, they conveniently claimed it was lost.[12]</span>